 Core Industries and Sectors of Hospitality Management

-Hospitality management covers several interconnected industries that focus on delivering services and experiences to customers.
-Each sector plays an important role in shaping the overall hospitality ecosystem.
+Hospitality management refers to several interconnected industries dealing with the service and experience provided to customers.
+Each of the aspects plays a considerable role in shaping the hospitality environment.

 Hospitality Management Responsibilities